 Removing Swarm Cells-Forget it!

 Beekeepers recommend to go through your boxes frequently and remove the queen swarm cells that are ready to hatch out new queens.
 I think at that point, it is too late.
 Bees are programmed to swarm and you are swimming against the tide by trying to stop the process.
+I have tried this and it hasn’t worked for me.
 Also, I don’t think it is a good practice to open up your hives too frequently.
 Leave them alone!